Automattic/jetpack/to-test.md

 - Insert a new block, and add a podcast
 - You should now see skip back / forward buttons that you can use in the editor and on the frontend.

+#### Payments Block

+We've made a number of changes to the Payments block in order to be able to implement the Premium Content Block (which uses the Payments block button).
+You'll want to make sure the Payments block still works:

+- Try adding a block on a free site, and follow the upgrade prompts.
+- Try adding a block on a site with a plan, and follow the prompt to connect to Stripe.
+- Try using the block.

 ### Sharing

 In this release, we've removed the jQuery dependency of the Sharing buttons.
 To test this out, we would recommend the following: